Onlyorlov/load_counter/README.md

 ## ROI mask for counting people

 For counting objects in region of interest(ROI) you can submit list of coordinates of each corner of the ROI.
-Coordinates in pixels in original image shape.
+Coordinates in pixels of original image shape.
-Default threshold - 70%(0.7 of bbox area should be inside of ROI).

 <div align="center">
 <p>